John Major (17th-century English MP)

-John Major (d.
-1629) was a Southampton cloth merchant and served as member of parliament for Southampton in 1628.
+John Major (died 1629) was a Southampton cloth merchant and served as member of parliament for Southampton in 1628.

 He was the son of John Major, a Southampton brewer who probably originally came from Jersey, and his wife Joyce.
 His father was an alderman and served as mayor of Southampton in 1601-2.
 Between 1603 and 1614 Major served terms as constable, steward, bailiff and sheriff of Southampton, before becoming an alderman in 1615.
 He served as mayor in 1615-16.
 In 1622 he purchased the manor of Allington close to Southampton for £900;.

 In 1628 he was chosen to serve in parliament alongside his business partner George Gallop.
 He died 21 February 1629, shortly before the session was terminated.
 By his will he left £200 for the founding of an almshouse in Southampton.

 By 1599 Major had married Anne (d.1646), daughter of John Searle of Cossam, Carisbrooke, I.o.W., a yeoman.
 Her brother John Searle (1569-1622) sat for Newport, I.o.W in 1614.
 On his death without a direct heir Searle left a substantial bequest to their son Richard.